GoogleCloudPlatform/samples-style-guide/content/en/_index.md

 * In snake case

-Region tags should show as much of the sample as possible, so that a user can easily copy and pase the sample into their own environment to run it.
+Region tags should show as much of the sample as possible, so that a user can easily copy and paste the sample into their own environment to run it.

 ### Imports